cmaureir/progra-alma/lectures/week6/lecture21.rst

   * Imagine the vector as the diagonal of a rectangle, so, now it is possible to calculate the rectangle area.
 Create a method to calculate the associated rectangle area.
   * Calculate the distance between the points of the vector.
-    Remember that the distance can be calculted as follows:
+    Remember that the distance can be calculated as follows:

     .. math::